Byron O. House

-Byron O. House (September 27, 1902 – September 27, 1969) was a previous Chief Justice of the Illinois Supreme Court.
+Byron Orvil House (September 27, 1902 – September 27, 1969) was an American jurist who served as Chief Justice of the Illinois Supreme Court.

 Early life and education

 Byron Orvil House, oldest child of Harold Henry and Olive (Edwards) House, was born in St. Louis, Missouri on September 27, 1902.
 In 1903, his family moved to Washington County, Illinois, where his father taught school at Oakdale, Illinois and Ashley, Illinois before moving to Nashville, Illinois and establishing a law practice in 1908.